Partners, Developers, Developer Resources|

 FINDING OF NO SIGNIFICANT IMPACT

 An Environmental Assessment under 24 CFR Part 58 was conducted for the above-mentioned projects.
 LAHD has determined that these projects will have no significant impact on the human environment.
 Therefore, an Environmental Impact Statement under the National Environmental Policy Act of 1969 (NEPA) is not required.
 Additional project information is contained in the Environmental Review Record (ERR).
-The ERR will be made available to the public for review electronically.
-Please submit your request by email to the Los Angeles Housing Department, Environmental Services Unit, Attention: Shelly Lo at shelly.lo@lacity.org
+The ERR will be made available to the public for review during the comment period electronically (see link below).
+Please submit your comments by email to the Los Angeles Housing Department, Environmental Services Unit, Attention: David Greenwood at david.greenwood@lacity.org

 PUBLIC COMMENTS

 Any individual, group, or agency may submit written comments on the ERR to LAHD.
-All comments received by December 8, 2024, will be considered by LAHD prior to authorizing submission of a request for release of funds.
-Comments should specify which notice they are addressing.
+All comments received by September 23, 2025, will be considered by LAHD prior to authorizing submission of a request for release of funds.
+Comments should specify which notice and which project they are addressing.

 ENVIRONMENTAL CERTIFICATION

-LAHD certifies to HUD that Tricia Keane in her capacity as Interim General Manager of the Los Angeles Housing Department consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
+LAHD certifies to HUD that Tiena Johnson Halll in her capacity as General Manager of the Los Angeles Housing Department consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
 HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows LAHD to use program funds.

 OBJECTIONS TO RELEASE FUNDS